 1- Artur Rubinstein- Music of France.
 The most colorful, effortless, elegant, sophisticated piano playing imaginable.
 Genius

-2- Sara Vaghan- Live from Japan.
+2- Sarah Vaghan- Live from Japan.
 Some of the best recorded vocal performances of all time.
-Sara had an unparalleled mastery of ever kind of color, nuance and could sing in every part of her range with infinite softness and control or unbelievable power.
+Sarah had an unparalleled mastery of ever kind of color, nuance and could sing in every part of her range with infinite softness and control or unbelievable power.
 A recording to love and to study.

 3- Jimi Hendrix- Band of Gypsies.
 The best recorded performance of the only true genius in rock n roll history.
 Funkier and more direct than his earlier studio albums with the Experience.
 “Machine Gun” is his masterpiece and is painfully more relevant than ever.